in-solubilia/insolubilia.github.io/content/posts/a phone should be a joy to use.md

 ## WOO WARNING

 A commonality across the dephoning articles I've read is re-acquaintanceship with boredom.
 If I can't check to see if another world war has started yet while I'm in the bathroom, then what should I even do with myself?!
-Pee as expediently as possible, probably.
+Be bored for a few seconds and pee as expediently as possible, probably.
 And wash my hands and get back to life.
 Boredom also means that for lack of better options I might actually stop and Ponder things.
 I might even have the time to do, like, meditation.

 I quite enjoyed this writeup on the [jhanas](https://nadia.xyz/jhanas#jhanas-are-learned-by-doing-not-reading).
 Focus may behave like a muscle; it needs to be flexed.
 Short-form content is a constant and bewildering context swap, and meditation is the opposite.
 You do one thing until you stop doing it, and that's it.